at Prior Park College, Bath

 In addition to the main school building, there are purpose-built and well-equipped classrooms, a school hall for drama productions, discos and talent shows, arts and crafts and music rooms.

-Coach transport is provided to take students to and from their host families.
+Coach transport is provided to take students to and from their homestay accommodation.

-Living with a family from another country is the best way to get an insight into another culture and another way of life.
+Living with a host is the best way to get an insight into another culture and another way of life.

 Excursions from Bath